itxchy/ccftemp/README.md

 # fast-blank-website
 HTML5 Boilerplate with Gulp and BrowserSync ready for you.
 No fuss.
 Just start coding!

+1. clone this repo
-1. npm install
+2. npm install
-2. gulp serve
+3. gulp serve

 That's it!
 Barebones, simple.